 Save your creative.

 Once a creative has been added to Display & Video 360, the creative will be manually and automatically reviewed to ensure the creative functions correctly and is compliant with the creative policies of both Display & Video 360 and any inventory sources that have explicit creative requirements.
-You’ll see information about the creative’s review status in the Audit information section of the creative.
+You’ll see information about the creative’s review status in the Creative status tab of the creative.
 Learn more about the creative review process.

 The following settings are optional.